hyperledger/fabric/docs/source/policies/policies.md

 which is based on a tiered hierarchy of policies in a configuration tree.
 ImplicitMeta policies aggregate the result of policies deeper in the configuration tree that are ultimately defined by Signature policies.
-They are `Implicit` because they are constructed implicitly based on the on the current organizations in the channel configuration, and they are `Meta` because their evaluation is not against specific MSP principals, but rather against other sub-policies below them in the configuration tree.
+They are `Implicit` because they are constructed implicitly based on the current organizations in the channel configuration, and they are `Meta` because their evaluation is not against specific MSP principals, but rather against other sub-policies below them in the configuration tree.